About the role:

 To apply for this job email your details to HR@landuse.co.uk.

-LUC is an independent planning, impact assessment, landscape design and ecology consultancy, working across the UK and internationally.
+LUC is a planning, impact assessment, landscape design, ecology and geospatial consultancy, working primarily across the UK but also internationally.

-With a track record spanning 50 years and a team of over 200 skilled professionals, we bring great depth of knowledge and experience to our work across the private and public sectors.
+With a track record spanning almost 60 years and a team of more than 250 skilled professionals, we bring great depth of knowledge and experience to our work across both the private and public sectors.